Zombie Choice-of-Law Clauses

 The legal concept of separability offers a potential explanation for the court’s decision.
 If one conceives of the choice-of-law clause as a separate, stand-alone agreement between the parties that is embedded in the main agreement, then the termination of the main contract should have no effect on the clause.
 The Supreme Court has long held, for example, that arbitration clauses are “separable” from contracts into which they are embedded.
 If a party seeks to invalidate an arbitration clause on the basis of fraud, it is not enough to show that the contract as a whole was induced by fraud.
 The resisting party must show that the arbitration clause was itself induced by fraud.
 The logic of separability has led a number of U.S. courts to conclude that arbitration clauses generally survive the termination of the contracts in which they are embedded.
 Because these clauses have an separate existence, so the argument goes, they continue to have legal effect even after the underlying agreement is terminated.

 One can apply the same logic of separability to choice-of-law clauses.
-If the choice-of-law clause is separable, it should continue to have legal effect even after the main agreement is terminated.
+If the choice-of-law clause is separable, it may continue to have legal effect even after the main agreement is terminated.
 On this account, the choice-of-law clause is not a “zombie” raised from the corpse of a dead contract.
 It had an independent existence from the very beginning.
 The Hague Principles on Choice of Law in International Commercial Contracts takes the position that choice-of-law clauses are separable from the main agreement in commercial contracts.
 Article 7.2 states that a choice-of-law agreement “possesses an autonomous character from the contract to which it applies.”
 Article 7.3 states that a “choice of law agreement is not affected by a claim that the main contract is invalid, non-existent or ineffective.”
 If the doctrine of separability is applied in the Wahl case, the district court’s decision enforcing the choice-of-law clause may be justified on the grounds that that clause was distinct and separate from the main agreement.

 Party Intent and Public Policy